 Reason: The directory does not contain bin-native/ subdirectory with the compiled Tomcat Server.

 Resolution: Recompile the Tomcat Server with Excelsior JET, ensuring that the right Tomcat directory is specified in the project

 Reason: Under circumstances, the JET Optimizer does not scale well for very large Web applications.

 Resolution1: If you enabled the Global Optimizer, disable it as described in section Global Optimizer

 Resolution2: Open the JET project file (.prj) with a text editor and modify it as follows:

 Note: your computer should have 2+ GB of RAM to build large applications

-Resolution3: Disable native compilation for some of the application’s bundles which you do not need to protect as described in section Compilation settings for the bundles.
+Resolution3: Disable native compilation for some of the application’s jars which you do not need to protect as described in section Compilation settings.
 Note, however, that it may negatively affect the application performance.